grantleehoffman/key-value-store/README.md

 * This is the same script the Codebuild test job runs.

-This script requires you have the key-value binary in your current working directory and set the env `server_url` with your server URI.
+This script requires you have the key-value binary in your current working directory and set the env `server_url` with your server URL.

 * Example: `export server_url="kvdemo.thehoff.xyz"`